 The state of the art for a given technology is not static in time.
-It is entirely possible that a disclosure filed on January 2, 1990, would not have been enabled.
-However, if the same disclosure had been filed on January 2, 1996, it might have enabled the claims.
+It is entirely possible that a disclosure which would not have been enabled if filed on January 2, 1990 might be enabled if the same disclosure had been filed on January 2, 1996.
 Therefore, the state of the prior art must be evaluated for each application based on its filing date.

 35 U.S.C.
 112 requires the specification to be enabling only to a person “skilled in the art to which it pertains, or with which it is most nearly connected.”
 In general, the pertinent art should be defined in terms of the problem to be solved rather than in terms of the technology area, industry, trade, etc. for which the invention is used.

 The specification need not disclose what is well-known to those skilled in the art and preferably omits that which is well-known to those skilled and already available to the public.
 In re Buchner, 929 F.2d 660, 661, 18 USPQ2d 1331, 1332 (Fed.
 Cir.
 1991); Hybritech, Inc.v.
 Monoclonal Antibodies, Inc., 802 F.2d 1367, 1384, 231 USPQ 81, 94 (Fed.
 Cir.
 1986), cert. denied, 480 U.S. 947 (1987); and Lindemann Maschinenfabrik GMBHv.
 American Hoist & Derrick Co., 730 F.2d 1452, 1463, 221 USPQ 481, 489 (Fed.
 Cir.
 1984).